dansam8/hashcache/README.md

 **The goal**

-Lightweight, easy to interpret (no complex eviction policies) and fast.
+Lightweight, minimalist, easy to interpret (no complex eviction policies) and fast.
 Originally designed for caching stages of data processing pipelines, but can be used for any function 👀.

 ---

-## 🔧 Installation
+## Installation

 ```bash
 pip install hashcache